 - Language: Language won’t be an issue as most of the private equity managers know English.
 But knowing Spanish would be an added advantage for sure.

-Mexico’s family-owned businesses take a large chunk of business in the private equity market.
+Mexico’s family-owned businesses take a large chunk of business in the PE market.
 As a result, Mexican private equity culture is slightly different than the US and the UK culture.

 In Mexico, the average employee in private equity work 60-70 hours a week and sometimes more.
-The teams are smaller and the major focus of private equity firms in Mexico is on medium and small businesses.
-As a result, weekends are appreciated and you would be having a healthy work-life balance.
+The teams are smaller, and the major focus is on medium and small businesses.
+As a result, weekends are appreciated, and you would be having a healthy work-life balance.

-However, Mexico has been on a growing spree, the pressure of clients often compel private equity employees to work on the weekends and to extend the work-hours during the week.
+However, Mexico has been on a growing spree; the pressure of clients often compels private equity employees to work on the weekends and to extend the work-hours during the week.